ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 practical (more intended for debugging).
 Arraymap is the least memory consuming and is fast for small counts of reads.
                 Arraymap is the only practical in 32-bit application.

-    --max-mism-only=+|-
-    -N +|-      If set to +, reads are hashed with mismatches allowed by -n option just after being read.
-If set to -, they are first hashed with no mismatches allowed, then after first pass only those reads which have mismatches or have no hits are rehashed, then (if -n2 is used) on third pass only those reads which have two mismatches or more are rehashed.

     --input-max-alt=count
     -a count    Maximal number of alternative versions of window (based on